‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 They included Robert F Kennedy Jr, a vaccine sceptic seeking to lead the Department of Health and Human Services, and Tulsi Gabbard, nominated to serve as director of national intelligence.

-While Gabbard and Kennedy are relatively recent allies of Trump, Patel was scrutinised for his longstanding allegiance to the Republican leader and real estate tycoon.
+But while both Gabbard and Kennedy are relatively recent allies of Trump, Patel was scrutinised for his longstanding allegiance to the Republican leader and real estate tycoon.

 Patel, 44, was a public defender and federal prosecutor before joining Trump’s administration during his first term as president in 2019.
 He served in various roles, including under the secretary of defence and the director of national intelligence.